aFku/Django-Instodramat/README.md

 ## Environment variables

 **settings.py** uses some environment variables so you should fill them with your values.
-For this purpose I recommend write your own dockerfile and run this app as docker container.
+For this purpose I recommend write your own dockerfile (you can find example dockerfile in repository) and run this app as docker container.
 You can also replace variables with your values in settings.py

 SECRET_KEY - Secret key for app